ericnantel/dotfiles/NOTES.md

 It seems MacOS uses a pseudo-terminal that starts with /dev/tty, thus causing issues with colorization, which are fixed for Neo(Vim) and Tmux, only Emacs' left to fix on MacOS.
+Date: 2025-10-07
+The issue with MacOS regarding tty, is that the Terminal app only supports 256 colors.
+In that case, we should not set termguicolors in Vim.
+On the other hand, Neovim expects truecolor support.
+We need a way to make the distinction on MacOS, if possible, without relying on $TERM or $TERMCOLOR.